Portfolio Placement Information

-NOTE: This list includes only the Writing courses offered in the English Department.
-Writing intensive courses are offered throughout the University.
+This list includes only the writing courses offered by the Department of English.
+Writing-intensive courses are offered throughout the university.

-Emphasizes shorter units of composition (sentences and paragraphs) and includes significant attention to matters of grammar, punctuation, usage, spelling and mechanics.
+This course emphasizes shorter units of composition (sentences and paragraphs) and includes significant attention to matters of grammar, punctuation, usage, spelling and mechanics.
 This course does not satisfy the writing requirement, but it may be required for some students.
-Students are usually placed in ENGL 100 so that they can brush up on the skills essential to success in ENGL101.
+Students are usually placed in ENGL 100 so that they can brush up on the skills essential to success in ENGL 101.
 A minimum grade of C is required in this course.

-Enhances the writing skills of first-year students to university standards and expectations.
-ENGL 101 teaches students appropriate academic and rhetorical techniques for developing an argument in terms suitable for an assignment, supporting that argument with information appropriate to its audience, organizing the argument in terms oriented to its readers, and casting the whole in an individual, engaging, authentic voice.
+This course enhances the writing skills of first-year students to university standards and expectations.
+ENGL 101 teaches students the appropriate academic and rhetorical techniques for developing an argument in terms suitable for an assignment, supporting that argument with information appropriate to its audience, organizing the argument in terms oriented to its readers, and casting the whole in an individual, engaging, authentic voice.
 Students submit a final portfolio.
 Although this course is not focused on research techniques, students learn the essentials of incorporating research effectively into their writing.
-See this document for the usual and customary grading expectations in ENGL 101.
 A minimum grade of C is required in this course.

-Functions as a small workshop course designed to introduce students who have some experience at college-level writing to Stetson University's specific expectations.
-Students work throughout the semester on specific skills so that a final portfolio, edited and revised with peer and instructor input, demonstrates writing at Stetson University levels of expectation.
+This course functions as a small workshop designed to introduce students who have some experience with college-level writing to Stetson University's specific expectations.
+Students work throughout the semester on specific skills so that a final portfolio, edited and revised with peer and instructor input, demonstrates writing at the appropriate levels of expectation.
 This course is reserved for students bringing transfer credit or exam credit equivalent to ENGL 101.
 A minimum grade of C is required in this course.

-Amplifies the skills covered in ENGL 101 by providing further practice at the skills of drafting, revising and editing effective academic, argumentative and expository prose.
-It emphasizes academic standards for grammar, mechanics, and usage, the analysis of prose models according to outlook, style, purpose, audience, and organization, and the application of various rhetorical strategies to achieve specific written results.
+This course amplifies the skills covered in ENGL 101 by providing further practice at the skills of drafting, revising and editing effective academic, argumentative and expository prose.
+It emphasizes academic standards for grammar, mechanics and usage, the analysis of prose models according to outlook, style, purpose, audience and organization, and the application of various rhetorical strategies to achieve specific written results.
 Students taking ENGL 201 to satisfy their writing requirement must earn a final grade of C or better.

 The Writing Program supports these writing intensive General Education courses:

-Outside of the General Education courses, Stetson offers a wide and varied range of courses approved as "writing intensive."
-Because we know the value of enhanced writing abilities, we encourage students to consider getting this additional experience by taking one or more of the WI classes.
+Outside of the general education courses, Stetson University offers a wide and varied range of courses approved as "writing-intensive."
+Because we know the value of enhanced writing abilities, we encourage students to consider obtaining this additional experience by taking one or more writing-intensive classes.